 Spinal canal stenosis occurs when the spinal canal becomes constricted or narrows, usually as a result of the natural aging process of the spine.

-While this is a common spine condition, some people never know that it has developed in their spine.
+While this is a common spine condition, it is possible to develop without a patient being aware of it.
 That is because most cases of spinal stenosis are not symptomatic.
-The narrowing of the spinal canal only results in symptoms when a nerve root becomes compressed in the narrowing walls.
+The narrowing of the spinal canal only results in symptoms when a nerve in the spine becomes compressed as a result.
 When this happens, symptoms of local and radiating pain may occur.

-Canal stenosis treatment only becomes necessary if the narrowing of the spinal canal (spinal stenosis) compresses a nerve root and causes pain and discomfort.
-This condition may occur very slowly with aging or rapidly when a related spine condition, such as a herniated disc or bone spur, pinches a nerve root or presses on the spinal cord.
-If these symptoms develop, you should seek medical treatment to help you find pain relief without losing any quality of life.
+If symptoms do develop, you should seek medical treatment to help you find pain relief and return to an acceptable quality of life.
 Left untreated, degenerative spine conditions like spinal canal stenosis will worsen and may eventually prevent you from doing the activities in life you enjoy.

 Conservative canal stenosis treatment

-- Analgesics, such as acetaminophen, to relieve pain.
+- Medications, such as acetaminophen, to relieve pain.

 - Nonsteroidal anti-inflammatory drugs, such as aspirin, naproxen, ibuprofen or indomethacin, to reduce inflammation and relieve pain.